Eliphaz: Third Discourse

 31:2 For what portion of God is there from above? and what inheritance of the Almighty from on high?
 31:3 Is not destruction to the wicked? and a strange punishment to the workers of iniquity?
 31:4 Doth not he see my ways, and count all my steps?
 31:5 If I have walked with vanity, or if my foot hath hasted to deceit; 31:6 Let me be weighed in an even balance that God may know mine integrity.

-If we depart from God and the enthusiastic keeping of all of his commandments; we are under a curse for spiritual adultery and idolatry, as well as the specific sins involved.
+If we depart from God and the enthusiastically learning, internalizing and living by every Word of God; we are under a curse for our spiritual adultery and idolatry, as well as the specific sins involved.

 31:7 If my step hath turned out of the way, and mine heart walked after mine [the lust of my] eyes, and if any blot hath cleaved to mine hands; 31:8 Then let me sow, and let another eat; yea, let my offspring be rooted out.